RobertoBochet/dino-game/README.md

 `DinoGame` exposes the following useful properties:

 - `load`        the current load of the application.
 If it is more than `1` it is a problem.
-- `score`       the current score or that of the last session if the player die.
+- `score`       the current score or that of the last session if the player dies.
-- `time_alive`  the life time of the player.
+- `time_alive`  the lifetime of the player.
 - `frame`       the last game frame as `numpy.ndarray`.

 ```python